"... he that breaks a thing to find out what it is

 Spiders are the typical eight-legged creatures that most people think of when the word "arachnid" comes to mind.
 Like the amblipigids and uropigids, all spiders have a "waist" that separates the cephalothorax from their abdomen.

 Modern spiders are divided into two basic groups: Mygalomorphae and Araneomorphae.
 Mygalomorphs are the more primitive, though they still share with "typical" spiders (araneomorphs) the same basic body and appendage structure.
 However, they two groups can be immediately distinguished by looking closely at their chelicerae.
-In mygalomorphs, the fangs move and close in a vertical and front-to-back fashion.
-On the other hand, the fangs of typical spiders move and bite in a sideways fashion, "pinching" their prey as they feed or, in defense, their attackers.
+In mygalomorphs, the fangs move in a vertical and front-to-back fashion.
+On the other hand, the fangs of typical spiders move and bite in a sideways fashion, "pinching" their prey as they feed or in defense from their attackers.

 Many spiders in both suborders exhibit protective maternal behavior.
 They enclose their eggs in silken sacks and, once the neonates are born, they often stay close to the mother, which cares for them for some time.